noynaert/csc274handouts/Unit_01_Connecting_And_Getting_Started/Unit_01_03_Videos_and_Notes.md

 * Make them into a single PDF file
   * The most preferred format is a single .pdf file from a flatbed scanner
   * Second best is a single .pdf file from a "camscan" app
-  * If you have to take individual pictures, combine them into a single .pdf file.
+  * If you have  I will try to help you get sta
-    * for the first couple of weeks you can turn in individual files.
-    * We will do an exercise where we do this at the command line with imagemagic after about week 3.
-After that exercise you will need to turn in a single .pdf file no matter what you use to make the individual files.
-[Reference for future use](https://itsfoss.com/convert-multiple-images-pdf-ubuntu-1304/)
-  * Upload the file with hand-written notes into the Canvas Assignment

-  ### How I grade the notes

-  The real purpose of the notes is to help watch the videos.

-  I only "spot grade" a few questions and look for completeness.

-## Homework

-There will also be real homework.
-This will typically be a set of tasks you must perform.

 ## Exams and Homework

 * Based on the Github handouts, the notes, and the homework.
-You should study from both.
+You should study from all three.